Undergraduate lab safety

 In order for you to understand the hazards of the chemicals a list of definitions commonly used to describe chemicals is provided.
 Please read over this list so that you fully understand what each term means.
 (This list is adapted from "Safety in Chemistry Laboratories", published by the American Chemical Society).

-- CARCINOGEN: Substances which are suspected or known to cause cancer.
+- Carcinogen: Substances that are suspected or known to cause cancer.
 Some have threshold limits of exposure.
 The use of these chemicals is avoided in the general chemistry laboratories.

-- EXPLOSIVE: Substances known to explode under some conditions.
-PRECAUTIONS: Avoid shock (dropping), friction, sparks, and heat.
-Isolate from other chemicals which become hazardous when spilled.
+- Explosive: Substances are known to explode under some conditions.
+Precautions: Avoid shock (dropping), friction, sparks, and heat.
+Isolate from other chemicals that become hazardous when spilled.

-- FLAMMABLE: Substances which give off vapors that readily ignite under usual working conditions.
-PRECAUTIONS: Keep away from heat, sparks, or open flame.
-Use in hood or other well ventilated area whenever possible.
+- Flammable: Substances that give off vapors that readily ignite under usual working conditions.
+Precautions: Keep away from heat, sparks, or open flame.
+Use in a hood or in another well-ventilated area whenever possible.

-- IRRITANT: Substances that have an irritant effect on skin, eyes, respiratory tract, etc. PRECAUTIONS: Do not breathe vapors and avoid contact with skin and eyes.
+- Irritant: Substances that have an irritant effect on the skin, eyes, respiratory tract, etc. Precautions: Do not breathe vapors and avoid contact with skin and eyes.

-- LACHRYMATOR: Substances that have an irritant or burning effect on skin, eyes, or respiratory tract.
+- Lachrymator: Substances that have an irritant or burning effect on skin, eyes, or respiratory tract.
 These are dangerous in very small quantities (opening the cap has an immediate effect on eyes).
-PRECAUTIONS: Only open in hood!
+Precautions: Only open in the hood!
 Do not breathe vapors.
 Avoid contact with skin, eyes.
 Avoid heating.

-- PEROXIDE FORMER: Substances which form peroxides or hydroperoxides upon standing or when in contact with air.
+- Peroxide former: Substances that form peroxides or hydroperoxides upon standing or when in contact with air.
 PRECAUTIONS: Many peroxides are explosive!
 Do not open the bottle if a residue is present on the outside of the cap or inside the bottle.

-- POISON: Substances that have very serious and often irreversible effects on the body.
-Hazardous when breathed, swallowed, or in contact with the skin, and in sufficient quantity lead to death.
-PRECAUTIONS: Avoid all contact with the body.
+- Poison: Substances that have very serious and often irreversible effects on the body.
+Hazardous when breathed, swallowed, or in contact with the skin, and sufficient quantities lead to death.
+Precautions: Avoid all contact with the body.
 When handling use suitable protective equipment.

-- STENCH: Substances which have or generate bad smelling odors.
-PRECAUTIONS: Open only in the hood!
+- Stench: Substances that have or generate bad smelling odors.
+Precautions: Open only in the hood!

-- TOXIC: Substances which are hazardous to health when breathed, swallowed or are in contact with the skin.
-There is danger of serious damage to health by short or prolonged exposure.
-PRECAUTIONS: Avoid all contact with body.
+- Toxic: Substances that are hazardous to health when breathed, swallowed or are in contact with the skin.
+There is a danger of serious damage to health by short or prolonged exposure.
+Precautions: Avoid all contact with the body.
 When handling use suitable protective equipment.